 Travel to Ecuador:

-- Ecuador approved resumption of commercial flight operations beginning June 1, 2020, with limited flight capacity.
+- Ecuador approved resumption of commercial flight operations on June 1, 2020.

-- All arriving passengers are required to have the results of a PCR (polymerise chain reaction) COVID test from within the last seven (7) days prior to arrival in Ecuador.
-If testing is not available in the departure country, arriving passengers need to sign a document promising they will undergo testing by Ecuadorian health authorities.
-Testing will be conducted immediately at the airport upon arrival or on subsequent days, as determined by the discretion of Ministry of Health personnel.
+- It is strongly advised that arriving passengers have the results of a PCR (polymerise chain reaction) COVID test within the last seven (7) days prior to arrival in Ecuador.
+If a negative PCR test is not provided, testing may be conducted immediately at the airport upon arrival or on subsequent days, as determined at the discretion of Ministry of Health personnel.

 - Ecuador has confirmed positive cases of COVID-19 in all 24 provinces.